 Binding Corporate Rules (BCRs) are designed to allow multinational companies to transfer personal data from the European Economic Area (EEA) to their affiliates located outside of the EEA in compliance with Directive 95/46/EC.
 Currently, the most popular alternative to BCRs is the use of the model contractual clauses approved by the European Commission.
 However, in multinational companies with complex structures, there are drawbacks where hundreds of contracts may be required to cover transfers between all affiliates, and keeping those contracts up to date can be difficult and time consuming.

 How Can the TRUSTe BCR Readiness Assessment Help Multinationals with Data Transfer Compliance Requirements?

-With the current uncertainty over the future of U.S.-EU Safe Harbor, U.S. companies are looking at alternative routes to ensure the adequacy of their international data transfers.
+With the current uncertainty over the future of EU-US Privacy Shield, U.S. companies are looking at alternative routes to ensure the adequacy of their international data transfers.
 Binding Corporate Rules are one of the options available but companies don’t necessarily want to commit to BCRs without a clear idea of the process and costs involved.
 The TRUSTe BCR Readiness Assessment helps companies to quickly review whether BCRs are right for them and the necessary steps to achieve compliance with the requirements.
 The framework will help companies build their BCR application in a streamlined and consistent manner and assess cost implications in advance.
-This assessment draws on TRUSTe’s leading-edge privacy-technology solution Assessment Manager alongside experience in addressing corporate compliance around international data transfers through preparing companies to self-certify with U.S-EU Safe Harbor and as the Accountability Agent for the APEC Cross-Border Privacy Rules Framework.
+This assessment draws on TRUSTe’s leading-edge privacy-technology solution Assessment Manager alongside experience in addressing corporate compliance around international data transfers through preparing companies to self-certify with EU-US Privacy Shield and as the Accountability Agent for the APEC Cross-Border Privacy Rules Framework.

 BCR READINESS ASSESSMENT FEATURES